Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Numerical results

 \section{Numerical results}

 We present in this section numerical investigations of our new results and their phenomenological impact.
 We begin by defining two benchmark scenarios, fulfilling all the theoretical and experimental constraints discussed in \cref{sec:IDM} and inspired by DM phenomenology --- following also Ref.~\cite{Kanemura:2016sos}.
-We set for both scenarios $m_{H^\pm}=m_A$, so that the custodial symmetry is restored in the scalar sector at one-loop as well as two-loop orders --- thereby ensuring that EWPOs are in good agreement with their experimentally measured results.
+We set for both scenarios $m_{H^\pm}=m_A$, so that the custodial symmetry is restored in the scalar sector --- thereby ensuring that EWPOs are in good agreement with their experimentally measured results.
 As can be seen from \cref{eq:0L_masses}, this choice also implies that $\lambda_4-\lambda_5=0$, so that corrections of $\ord{(\lambda_4-\lambda_5)^2}$ will not appear --- however, we emphasize once again that the form and behavior of these effects are analogous to that of the $\ord{(\lambda_4+\lambda_5)^2}$ pieces, which will be present in our investigations.
-We furthermore fix the BSM mass parameter $\mu_2$ for each scenario from the requirement that the DM relic density (computed with \texttt{micrOMEGAs}) should not exceed the value measured by PLANCK~\cite{Planck:2015fie}, while simultaneously evading direct detection limits.
+We furthermore fix the BSM mass parameter $\mu_2$ for each scenario from the requirement that the DM relic density (computed with \texttt{micrOMEGAs\_6.1.15}~\cite{Alguero:2023zol}) should not exceed the value measured by PLANCK~\cite{Planck:2018vyg}, while simultaneously evading direct detection limits.
+Throughout this section, the values given for $\mu_2$ will be understood as those in the PDOS scheme.

 A first scenario, which we will refer to as the \textit{Higgs resonance scenario}, is defined by